zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 Microsoft Calling Plans, Operator Connect partners, and Teams Phone Mobile partners include dynamic emergency routing services for users in the United States and Canada.

-For Direct Routing, however, additional configuration is required for routing emergency calls and possibly for partner connectivity.
-The administrator must ensure that the PSTN gateway routing the emergency call has been configured to add location information to the outgoing INVITE (by setting the parameter PidfloSupported to True on the online PSTN gateway object.
+For Direct Routing, dditional configuration is required for routing emergency calls and possibly for partner connectivity.
+In Teams, the administrator must ensure that the settings for the peer PSTN gateway configuration are configured to add location information to the outgoing emergency call's INVITE protocol.

+To modify the emergency call settings, the parameter for *PidfloSupported* must be True.
+This can be done in PowerShell or in TAC.

+- To modify the PidfloSupported value using TAC, expand **Voice**, select **Direct Routing**, select the Session Border Controller (SBC) that is supporting your emergency call routing, select **Edit**, ensure **SBC supports PIDF/LO for emergency calls** is turned on, and save the SBC profile.
+- To modify the PidflowSupported value using Powershell, see [Set-CsOnlinePSTNGateway](/powershell/module/teams/set-csonlinepstngateway), with *-PidflowSupportd* attribute set to *$true*.

 In addition the administrator must configure connection to an Emergency Routing Service (ERS) provider (United States and Canada) **OR** configure the Session Border Controller (SBC) for an Emergency Location Identification Number (ELIN) application.
 For information about ERS providers, see [Session Border Controllers certified for Direct Routing](direct-routing-border-controllers.md).

 This article contains the following sections.